ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/heuristics-for-web3/index.md

 **Tips:**
 - Use simple and consistent terminology
-- Use existing, real-world, language as much as possible
+- Use existing language as much as possible
 - Don’t come up with your own terms
 - Follow conventions as they appear
 - Educate users as much as possible